Simulations¶

 # Get a description of the partition of the model over the cores.

-decomp = arbor.partition_load_balance(recipe, context)
+decomp = A.partition_load_balance(recipe, context)

 # Instantiate the simulation.

-sim = arbor.simulation(recipe, decomp, context)
+sim = A.simulation(recipe, decomp, context)

-# Run the simulation for 2000 ms with time stepping of 0.025 ms
+# Run the simulation for 2000 ms with a time step of 0.025 ms

-tSim = 2000
+tSim = 2000 * U.ms

-dt = 0.025
+dt = 0.025 * U.ms

 sim.run(tSim, dt)